 How to Improve Your Google Local Pack Ranking

-Claim and Optimize Your Google Business Profile
+Claim and Optimise Your Google Business Profile

 Use Consistent NAP Across Directories